-The Bankers Investment Trust aims over the long term to achieve capital growth in excess of the FTSE World Index and annual dividend growth greater than inflation, as defined by the UK Retail Prices Index (RPI), by investing in companies listed throughout the world.
+Over the long term, the Company aims to achieve capital growth in excess of the FTSE World Index and dividend growth greater than inflation, as measured by the UK Consumer Price Index (‘CPI’), by investing in companies listed throughout the world.

 ABOUT THIS TRUST

 The Bankers Investment Trust has the flexibility to invest in any geographic region and any sector with no set limits on individual country or sector exposures.
 The Manager primarily employs a bottom-up stock picking investment process, across six regional portfolios, to identify suitable opportunities.
 While each regional portfolio manager employs their own investment style, they all pay particular regard to cash generation and dividend growth over the medium term.